uib/ntk/README.md

 The application is currently deployed as a static site at <https://uib.github.io/ntk/>.

+This site is automatically updated on push to this repo as well as daily on a schedule (via the GitHub Actions specified).

 # Development setup

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).